 Equally, you can increase the lifetime value of your customers by targeting the most valuable segments.
 Once you’ve worked out which customers derive the most value from your products or services, you’ll know which customers you should be going after – which new customers to target and who in the current customer base should get most attention.

 Importantly, this isn’t a single exercise.
 When your marketing team constantly repeats and refines this analysis, it can create a virtuous circle of customer acquisition and retention.
 This is what it means to operate with an effective customer acquisition and retention strategy.

 How Livingbridge can empower your business

 Our customer acquisition & retention team has years of experience working closely with investee companies to help them improve or build out a new customer acquisition marketing strategy.
-Our experts can help you identify and source the data you need, work with you to turn this raw data into actionable insight and guide you through the process of putting principle into practice.
+Our experts help our investee companies identify and source the data they need, work with them to turn this raw data into actionable insight and guide them through the process of putting principle into practice.

 We’ve worked with many companies who have achieved great results by investing time and resources in their customer acquisition and retention strategies.
 At our investee company BoilerJuice, a project to understand the addressable market at a highly segmented level.
 A local-focused customer acquisitions strategy boosted customer numbers by 50% in just two years.

 Ten10 is another good example of what is possible.
 We invested in the company in 2015 and began discussions with its senior leaders about what an investment in paid search could achieve for the company.
 We were able to guide Ten10 towards a much better understanding of what its previous digital marketing efforts had achieved, and to identify an addressable market of an additional 277,000 clicks in the UK and the US.
 Since this engagement in 2017, 30% of new client wins have come from digital marketing.